Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/1-Core_Concepts_of_XCM/Core_Concepts_of_XCM_slides.md

 There are no results or callbacks.
 Any results must be separately communicated to the sender with an additional message.
 The receiver side can and does handle errors, but the sender will not be notified, unless the error handler specifically tries to send back an XCM that makes some sort of XCM that notifies status back to the origin, but such an action should be considered as constructing a separate XCM for the sole purpose of reporting information, rather than an intrinsic functionality built into XCM.
 XCM is a bit like REST.
-XCMP is a bit like TCP/IP.
-Not quite.
+XCMP is a bit like TCP/IP but not quite.
 Analogies can often hurt more than they help.

 ---